1. Introduction

 9. International Data Transfers

-SpaceCloud is headquartered in South Korea and operates services in multiple countries, including the United Kingdom.
-As a result, your personal data may be transferred to, accessed from, or processed in countries outside your country of residence in order to deliver our services.
+SpaceCloud is headquartered in South Korea and operates services globally, including in the United Kingdom and Ireland.
+Your personal data may be transferred to, accessed from, or processed in countries outside your country of residence—specifically to our servers in South Korea and to third-party service providers in other jurisdictions—in order to deliver our services.

-In such cases, SpaceCloud takes all necessary measures to ensure an adequate level of data protection in accordance with Articles 44 to 50 of the UK GDPR and other relevant laws.
+- Data Safeguards: The Company takes all necessary measures to ensure an adequate level of data protection in accordance with Articles 44 to 50 of both the UK GDPR and the EU GDPR.
+All vendors and partners are contractually obligated to implement adequate technical and organisational data protection safeguards to prevent unauthorised access, loss, or misuse of your information.

 10. Google Maps